eq19/feed/_drafts/identition_zone.md

 ***1 + 7 + 29 = 37 = 19 + 18***

 [![Riemann Zeta_Zeros](https://user-images.githubusercontent.com/36441664/268831545-9d8998b9-2528-458a-8956-5b0654e59f97.png)](https://qr.ae/pKnIbn)

+By our project, these 37 files are located within _[the wiki of main repository](https://github.com/eq19/eq19.github.io/wiki)_ and organized by [the 18's structure](https://www.eq19.com/addition/#structure-true-prime-pairs) located per the _[18 files of  project gist](https://gist.github.com/eq19)_.

+## Parallel Universes

 When the seven (7) and eleven (11) are _[combined as eighteen (18)](https://www.eq19.com/addition/#structure-true-prime-pairs)_ then ∆1 by the prime hexagon is recycled as nineteen (19) and generate `37 + 77 = 114` partitions.